 What is a subarachnoid hemorrhage?

-Subarachnoid hemorrhage (SAH) is a type of stroke, or more specifically brain hemorrhage, in which there is bleeding on the surface of brain.
+Subarachnoid hemorrhage (SAH) is a type of stroke, or more specifically brain hemorrhage, in which there is bleeding on the surface of the brain.
 The bleeding occurs in a space between the layers of tissues that cover the brain, in an area called the subarachnoid space.
 SAH is a medical emergency and is life-threatening.
 People who survive an SAH may be left with disability.

 An SAH occurs when a blood vessel bursts between the layers of tissues that surround the brain.
 This is normally due to a weakness of the vessel walls, which results in a balloon-like swelling known as an aneurysm.
-A hemorrhage occurs when the aneurysm bursts due to the pressure of blood as it is pumped through the brain.
+A hemorrhage occurs when the aneurysm ruptures, due to the pressure of blood as it is pumped through the brain.

-The diagnosis is confirmed either by doing a CT (computed tomography) scan of the head or by taking a sample of the fluid from around the spinal cord and testing it for the presence of blood.
+The diagnosis is confirmed either by doing a CT (computed tomography) scan of the head or a lumbar puncture, which involves taking a sample of the fluid from around the spinal cord and testing it for the presence of blood.

-Treatment depends upon the severity and may include emergency life-saving measures, surgical repair of the bleeding area and medications to reduce the risk of complications.
+Treatment depends upon the severity and may include emergency life-saving measures, surgical repair of the hemorrhaging area and medications to reduce the risk of complications.

-The outlook after a subarachnoid hemorrhage depends on the size and severity of the bleed.
+The prognosis after a subarachnoid hemorrhage depends on the size and severity of the bleed.